Aryan-Techie/aroice.in/README.md

 # 🌟 Welcome to Aroice.in 🌟

-## 🚀 About Us
+## 🚀 About Section
-Aroice.in is the personal brand platform of Aryan Jangra (AryanTechie).
-The main website is currently under development - what you see now is a coming soon page.
-Stay tuned for the full launch!
+Aroice.in is the personal brand platform of Aryan Jangra (AryanTechie). <br> <br> The main website is currently under development - what you see now is a coming soon page.
+<br> <br>Stay tuned for the full launch!

 ## 🔍 Current Status
 - 🏗️ **Under Development**: The main website is being built